-Portugal adopted the UNCITRAL Model Law (Model Law) through the Arbitration Act (Law No. 63/2011, 14 December, which entered into force in March 2012).
+Portugal adopted the UNCITRAL Model Law (Model Law) through the Arbitration Act.2

-The former Arbitration Law (Law No. 31/86, 29 August) was silent on a number of issues, such as interim measures, multiparty arbitrations and the challenge of arbitrators.
+The former Arbitration Law3 was silent on a number of issues, such as interim measures, multiparty arbitrations and challenge of arbitrators.
 Scholarship and jurisprudence had resolved these issues in line with international standards, but there were still some difficult topics that were not addressed with consistency.
-With the adoption of the Arbitration Act the main problems were resolved, and Portuguese law now explicitly follows international standards.
+With the adoption of the Arbitration Act, these main problems were resolved, and Portuguese law now explicitly follows international standards.

-This chapter aims to address some of the more important aspects of the Portuguese Arbitration Act.
+This chapter aims to address some of the more important aspects of the Arbitration Act.
 Under the Arbitration Act, all persons may enter into arbitration agreements relating to disputes regarding economic interests.
 Given this, all commercial disputes can be subject to arbitration.
-Previous laws have also admitted arbitration in formerly unthinkable areas such as enforcement proceedings, and administrative and tax law.
-Nevertheless, the Law that admitted enforcement proceedings through institutionalised arbitration - a truly innovative feature of Portuguese legal framework - was revoked in 2013.
+Previous laws have also admitted arbitration in formerly unthinkable areas such as enforcement proceedings, administrative and tax law.
+Nevertheless, the law that admitted enforcement proceedings through institutionalised arbitration - a truly innovative feature of Portuguese legal framework - was revoked in 2013.

-The arbitration agreement must be in writing, but Portuguese law adopts the broad definition of written form established in the New York Convention and in the Model Law.
+Arbitration agreements must be in writing, but Portuguese law adopts the broad definition of written form established in the New York Convention and in the Model Law.
 The law further adopted the incorporation theory, providing that a referral to an arbitration agreement included in a different document is enough to grant jurisdiction to the arbitral tribunal.